taih304/Linux-Shell/Physical layer/Process/Interrupt.md

 Interrupt is a response by the processor to an event that needs attention from the software.
 That event can be GPIO voltage level rising or falling, timer overflow,...
+Interrupts can be triggered internally – from a timer, for example – or externally, from peripherals.

 An interrupt condition alerts the processor and serves as a request for the processor to interrupt the currently executing code when permitted, so that the event can be processed in a timely manner.